Critical thinking is often touted as a superior way to confront the issues one faces.

 A key finding was that students trained with the infusion method outperformed students in the control group in handling the second issue.
 In addition, students who received the critical thinking skills training came away understanding the importance of evaluating different perspectives.
 Students in the control group did not.

-The students also relayed several difficulties they experienced in applying critical thinking skills to the issues.
+The students also relayed several difficulties they experienced in applying their skills to the issues.
 One was that the found it hard to suspend their judgment.
-It’s just hard to set one’s own beliefs aside to fully consider another side of an issue.
+It’s hard to set one’s own beliefs aside to fully consider another side of an issue.

 The findings suggest that an effective way to hone your critical thinking skills includes having another person to confront your beliefs and challenge your thought process.
-Our co-workers, spouses, parents and kids are often more than willing to oblige us with this kind of help.
+Our parents, friends, and teachers are often more than willing to oblige us with this kind of help.

 You can also look back at the lists of critical thinking skills and supporting questions above.
 Reference them when facing your next thorny problem.
 Can’t say it will guarantee your survival.
 But it may help you be a bit more deliberate with your thinking.